 Tax deductions are a way to reduce your taxable income, so you end up paying less in taxes.

 For example, if you earn $10,000 in a year and have $2,000 in deductible expenses, you would only need to pay taxes on $8,000 since the rest of it is considered deductible.

-In other words, hair stylist tax deductions are a nice way to save some money on your taxes because it reduces the taxable amount and lower your tax payments.
+In other words, hair stylist tax deductions are a nice way to save money on your taxes because they reduce the taxable amount and lower your tax payments.

 What can a hair stylist claim on tax write-offs?

-Some people mistakenly think that every expense can be used as a tax claim.
+Some taxpayers mistakenly think every expense can be used as a tax claim.
 While that would be terrific, most hair stylist tax write-offs need to be either: